ROCm/HIP/docs/how-to/unified_memory.rst

         return 0;
     }

-Example for Unified Memory Management
+Example for unified memory management
 -------------------------------------

 The following example shows how to use unified memory management with